dennischen123/TrackIt/README.md

 # TrackIt
 Never lose out on your warranties again!

-TrackIt can keep track of all necessary information needed to file a warranty claim.
+TrackIt is a warranty tracker that can keep track of all necessary information needed to file a warranty claim.

 ## Technology Stack
 [MongoDB](https://www.mongodb.com/)